rgombash/inviso/README.md

 Currently there are plugins for getting node or pod list from
 * OpenShift OKD v3.11 with API v1 (plugin : OpenShift.java)
 * Google Cloud compute nodes (plugin : GoogleCloudPlatform.java)
+* Kubernetes (plugin : Kubernetes.java, notes: tested only with GKE)

 Adding more plugins for different data sources (eg.: public cloud providers) should be relatively easy following the pattern in existing plugins.